Henry Chauncy: Family

 Chauncy had three wives: Jane Flyer (m.
 1657), daughter of Francis Flyer, High Sheriff of Hertfordshire, by whom he had three sons and four daughters before her death in 1672; Elizabeth Gouldsmith (née Wood) (m.
-1674), a widow, who died in 1677; and Elizabeth Thruston (m.
-1679), daughter of Nathaniel Thruston of Suffolk, by whom he had a son and daughter, and who died in 1706.
+1674), a widow, who died in 1677; and Elizabeth Thurston (m.
+1679), daughter of Nathaniel Thurston of Suffolk, by whom he had a son and daughter, and who died in 1706.

 In 1692, his eldest surviving son, Henry, married Jane Boteler, a marriage of which Sir Henry strongly disapproved: this brought him into a protracted legal dispute with Jane's father, Sir Nicholas Boteler, and a permanent estrangement from his son, who died in 1703.
 In the family pedigree published in the Antiquities he did not record the marriage, although in the preface he speaks darkly of degenerate relatives and their malicious accomplices.
 The bulk of his estate passed to his grandson Henry, who died in 1722 without issue.